olegoseev/udacity-catalogapp-project/README.md

 ## Setup

 ### Linux server
-For this project I choose Ubuntu 16.04 Xenial t2.micro instance on Amazon EC2 web service to host **CatalogApp** web application.
-After the instance was launched follwoing steps were taken to configure the server and make it ready to host our application:
+For this project I choose Ubuntu 16.04 Xenial t2.micro instance on Amazon EC2 web service to host _CatalogApp_ web application.
+After the instance was launched following steps were taken to configure the server and make it ready to host our application:

 + #### Update all currently installed packages
 ```
 sudo apt-get update
 sudo apt-get upgrade
 ```
-Set timzone to UTC.
+Set timezone to UTC.
 In opened window select _**None of the above**_ then find UTC
 ```
 sudo dpkg-reconfigure tzdata
 ```